mlibrary/canister/README.md

 ## Why do I need this?
 Especially in ruby?

-Canister was created to make it easier to declare our setup for our application's production and test environments in a single place, without needing to know when exactly those objects were created.
+Canister was created to make it easier to declare the setup for an application's production and test environments in a single place, without needing to know when exactly those objects were created.

 *Canister is not a replacement for dependency injection.* Rather, it is useful when you have designed your objects to have their dependencies injected.

+The domain of your application is not concerned with the design patterns you use to implement it; therefore, the domain entities within in it should represent the domain, not the patterns.
-For example, it would be a *mistake* to write all of your classes such that they except a single parameter called `container`.
+For example, it would be a *mistake* to write all of your classes such that they accept a single parameter called `container`.  `Car.new(container)` is undesirable when what your application really calls for is `Car.new(make, model, year)`.

 For more information on dependency injection and inversion of control containers in ruby, please see